Lucas-Saaler/lucas-saaler-tech-blog/README.md

 ## Credits

 The starter code for this application was provided by the Ohio State University coding bootcamp.
 I wrote the rest of this code myself using NodeJS, MySQL, Seqlelize, express-session, and dotenv.

+## Development

+Replace the number IDs above comments with usernames.